changkevin51/Language_Detection/README.md

 ## Description

-This app uses lingua to detect language and Pyjokes to make jokes.
+This app uses lingua to detect language and Pyjokes to make jokes in that language.
 The top 4 language predictions can be displayed with their confidence scores.

 Web Interface built with [Streamlit](https://streamlit.io/).